sharma-akshita/Netflix/README.md

 # Netflix
-This is Netflix-Clone project done with HTML and CSS
+This is Netflix-Clone project designed using HTML and CSS
 <br />
 Author - Akshita Sharma